 The case is American International Group Inc. v.
 U.S., 12-00437, U.S. Court of Federal Claims (Washington).

 TD Ameritrade Holding Corp.
-(AMTD) will cooperate in a multistate investigation into potential violations of antitrust law in the retail brokerage industry.
+(AMTD:US) will cooperate in a multistate investigation into potential violations of antitrust law in the retail brokerage industry.

 The company also agreed to implement an antitrust compliance policy and training for employees, Connecticut Attorney General George Jepsen said in a statement on July 6.